-If you are a well woman and have an uncomplicated normal pregnancy and would like your usual GP to look after you during your pregnancy, GP antenatal shared care may be an option for you .
+If you are a well woman and have an uncomplicated normal pregnancy and would like your usual independent GP to look after you during your pregnancy, GP antenatal shared care may be an option for you .

-You will have some of your pregnancy care with your GP and some, at specified times, with the midwives or doctors at the Antenatal Clinic at the Maitland Hospital or John Hunter Hospital.
-Your antenatal (pregnancy) care is managed by the GP in conjunction with the hospitals’ Antenatal Clinic .
+You will have some of your pregnancy care with your independent GP and some, at specified times, with the midwives or doctors at the Antenatal Clinic at the Maitland Hospital or John Hunter Hospital.
+Your antenatal (pregnancy) care is managed by the independent GP in conjunction with the hospitals’ Antenatal Clinic .

-If you would like more information about shared antenatal care or pre-pregnancy planning please speak to your GP today.
+If you would like more information about shared antenatal care or pre-pregnancy planning please speak to your independent GP today.

 There are many areas that will be covered during your consultation.
 These may include but are not limited to: